 Visit Jost Van Dyke

-Jost Van Dyke, the smallest of the four main British Virgin Islands, is a popular day trip from Tortola as it lies only 5 miles in the northwest direction.
+Jost Van Dyke, the smallest of the four main British Virgin Islands, is a popular day trip from Tortola.
+It lies only 5 miles in the northwest direction.
 An approximately 30 minute ferry ride from Tortola (West End) as well as private tours are available to shuttle tourists to this island paradise.
 If you are looking for beautiful beaches, then a visit to Jost Van Dyke should be on the top of your list.

 The ferry will drop you off in Great Harbor which is a 5 minute walk to the lively Foxy’s Bar.
 This island bar is well-known for its live music and beach parties.